 Indiana University School of Medicine alum and longtime supporter Diane K. Werth, MD, has committed $5 million to support a state-of-the-art anatomy lab in the school’s new Medical Education and Research Building.

-Anatomy, Cell Biology, Physiology
+Anatomy, Cell Biology and Physiology

 $5 million gift to support state-of-the-art anatomy lab in new medical education and research building